-Entropic provide a series of informative and relevant educational presentations in the areas of building ventilation energy performance, comfort, safety and regulatory compliance.
-Entropic is recognised by Engineers Ireland as a Registered Training Provider for delivery of Continuous Professional Development (CPD)
+Entropic provide a series of educational CPD presentations in the areas of building ventilation, energy performance, comfort, safety and regulatory compliance.

 Displacement and mixing ventilation, natural, mechanical and mixed-mode ventilation, chilled beams and fan coil units, VRF-, VRV- and VAV-based ventilation systems.